 Imagine this tiny acorn grew into THAT!

 The Great Oak resides on Native American Reservation Land in Temecula California and the tree is sacred to them.
 They have moved roads further away from the tree to protect the roots from being crushed by vehicles and to have limited human impact.
-Very few trips visit this tree and when they do the van is small.
-Please visit the official website to learn more and try to see it yourself.
-It was one of the happiest days of my life!

 It is the mission of Sunrise and Pine Design to encourage hiking and outdoor activities for all ages.
 I support a variety of non-profits and nature centers by selling my items for resale and the proceeds go to landscaping, trail maintenance, paying staff and educational programs.